FGaloha/binance_bot/README.md

 - Or manage SSH key on your VM and put public key on GitHub or simply git clone git@github.com:FGaloha/binance_bot.git

-# Create you api access on the testnet binance
+## Create your api access on the testnet binance
 https://testnet.binance.vision

 ## Check .env contains necessary variables